warakiabdelbasset/MicroServices-SpringCloud/README.md

 7. Create a Statless authentication service based on Spring Security and Json Web Token.
 This service should make it possible to:

-• Manage users and roles of the application
+• Manage users and roles of the application.
 • Authenticate a user by delivering an access Token and a JWT type refresh Token
 • Manage access authorizations
 • Renew access Token using the refresh Token